Akeloya/Flexiobject/README.md

 ## English

+### Purpose

 This project is an application of custom objects that allows the user to describe objects in the domain using fields in the window interface, add various actions on objects, create forms for editing objects without deep knowledge of programming.

+### Description

-The application has a client-server architecture with its own programming interface.
+- The application has a client-server architecture with its own software interface.
 The client can be any application that implements the processing of the project program interface (console application, service, window client).
+- To work, you will need to install the application server, configure the connection to the DBMS, install and run the client.
+- An application has its own data schema in the form of a set of tables that store settings and a description of the application object schema that describe the domain model of a user application for a certain domain.

 To describe the subject area, the user is offered a basic set of objects: